 If you’re working with a contractor, you’ll want to fully understand what materials they are providing.
-Usually, they will be responsible for any building materials, but you’ll want to make sure you understand what you’re responsible for buying before making your budget.
+Usually, they will be responsible for any building materials.
+You’ll want to be absolutely sure you understand what you’re responsible for buying before making your budget.

 Open a Bank Account for Your Home Renovation